 Sean Panikkar continues “to position himself as one of the stars of his generation… His voice is unassailable—firm, sturdy and clear, and he employs it with maximum dramatic versatility” [Opera News].
 The American tenor of Sri Lankan heritage made his Metropolitan Opera debut under the baton of James Levine in Manon Lescaut (commercially available on DVD on EMI), and his European operatic debut in Mozart’s Zaïde at the Aix-en-Provence Festival in a production directed by Peter Sellars and conducted by Louis Langrée (commercially available on DVD on Opus Arte).

-Sean Panikkar returns to the Metropolitan Opera in the 2016-17 for presentations of Guillaume Tell, Jenůfa, and Roméo et Juliette and, in a re-engagement with Pittsburgh Opera, he creates the role of Wendell Smith in the world premiere of The Summer King by composer Daniel Sonenberg, to be directed by Sam Helfrich and conducted by Antony Walker.
-The tenor joins Cincinnati Opera as Rodolfo in La bohème in a production conducted by Louis Langrée, returns to the role of Alfredo in La traviata for his debut at Opera Carolina, and assays the role of Anatol in Barber’s Vanessa with Toledo Opera.Read More
+Sean Panikkar returned last season to the Metropolitan Opera in productions of Guillaume Tell, Jenůfa, and Roméo et Juliette and, in a re-engagement with Pittsburgh Opera, he created the role of Wendell Smith in the world premiere of The Summer King by composer Daniel Sonenberg.
+The tenor made his Cincinnati Opera debut as Rodolfo in La Bohème in a production conducted by Louis Langrée and returned to the role of Alfredo in La Traviata for a debut at Opera Carolina.

 Highly prized as an interpreter of contemporary music on leading international stages, Sean Panikkar created the roles of Adam in Giorgio Battistelli’s CO2 for a debut at Teatro alla Scala in a world premiere conducted by Cornelius Meister and directed by Robert Carsen, Agent Henry Rathbone in David T. Little’s JFK at the Fort Worth Opera, and he garnered passionate acclaim in the title role of Jack Perla’s Shalimar the Clown for Opera Theatre of Saint Louis.
 Broadway World reported, “Sean Panikkar stands out above them all.
 This is truly his show… His pure, clear voice displays truly remarkable power.
 It shines like a beacon above the rest even when the entire cast are singing their hearts out.
 And his diction is superb.
 This is a longish opera and Shalimar is a tour de force role; Panikkar triumphs in it!”